Navigation

 4. Standing kickback

-The standing kickback is another great move for targeting your glutes.
+The standing kickback is another great move for your glutes.
 Lean slightly forward and draw your left knee up towards the chest while bringing the right arm forward.
 Kick your left leg back behind you while swinging your left arm forward and right arm back (as if you are running).
 Do this movement for 15 seconds.
 Then swap to the other leg and repeat.

 5. Butt kicks